Peliha-ip/Burrowed-Bonds/README.md

 - Mooblooms change appearances according to what flower is applied on it.
 They will also produce suspicious stew of the corresponding flower without having to feed it constantly.
 - Mooblooms also are best friends with bees.
 - The glare will place torches for you if it growls over dark places.
+- The quake is found in the fault nest and can drop a quake rod.
+Putting a quake rod in a crafting table will grant the player 2 earthquake charges, using an earthquake charge will cause an earthquake.
+The earthquake will just shake things up, it won't destroy builds or the terrain.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, and a ground sloth on a lead)